Commercial forestry regulations

 - Mechanical land preparation

-Before activities 1, 3, 4, 5 or 6 detailed above can take place, regional council (and in some cases district council) must be given written notice.
-Activities 2, 7 and 8 do not require notice, but the criteria in the NES must be complied with.
+Before activities 1, 3, 4, 5, 6 or 8 detailed above can take place, regional council (and in some cases district council) must be given written notice.
+Activities 2, 7 and 9 do not require notice, but the criteria in the NES-CF must be complied with.

-The Northland Forestry Guidelines are a set of guidelines developed between industry leaders and the Northland Regional Council.
-They are a guide to good practice when undertaking a variety of activities associated with the harvest of plantation forestry and aim to minimise the environmental effects of forestry operations.
+The Northland Forestry Guidelines and Forest Owners Association guidelines outline good practice when undertaking a variety of activities associated with the harvest of plantation forestry and aim to minimise the environmental effects of forestry operations.

-Any comments to the guidelines can be emailed to: [email protected]
+Any comments to the Northland guidelines can be emailed to: [email protected]